openstack/os-testr/doc/source/ostestr.rst

     ^regex1 # Include these tests
     .*regex2 # include those tests

 However, instead of excluding the matches it will include them.
-Note that a blacklist file can not be used at the same time as a whitelist file, they are mutually exclusive.

 It's also worth noting that you can use the test list option to dry run any selection arguments you are using.
 You just need to use --list/-l with your